 - Thread the machine with thread to match the appliqué shapes in the top and bobbin.

 - Set up your machine for a dense satin stitch.
 We used a medium width zig zag with the length set to almost zero.
 You want a clean, tight stitch.
 Practice first on scraps to test your settings.
 If you are new to appliqué, check out our tutorial.
-We chose to do a raw-edge appliqué.
+We chose to do a variation on a raw-edge appliqué, using a wider-than-normal zig zag so it’s kind of a cross between a standard dense satin stitch and a classic straight line raw edge appliqué.

 - Your needle should run right along the edge of the appliqué shape.
 Go slowly, and remember to always stop with the needle in the down position if you need to pivot or adjust.
 You are stitching through the fabrics and the fusible fleece, so you should not need any additional stabilizer.